Brazilian tax litigation. Strategic defense across instances.

 - Pursue judicial review while preserving the no-penalty benefit — even if the judicial action is lost, the taxpayer pays only tax + interest, never the official penalty.

 This creates a strategic equation: accepting administrative defeat by quality vote (paying tax + interest, no penalty) versus pursuing judicial review (preserving the no-penalty benefit).
 For consolidated favorable precedent, judicial review is recommended; for adverse precedent, administrative payment is often more efficient.
+It is the "new quality vote," which replaced the pro-taxpayer tie-break that prevailed from 2020 to 2023.

 After judicial back-and-forth (Lei 13.988/2020 → 14.689/2023), the casting vote of the Tax Authority President is back in effect for tied votes — generally favoring the Fisco in 5-5 deadlocks.